Welcome to More Than Good Manners

 Whilst you enjoy a very delicious tea of sandwiches, scones and cake, at a choice of wonderful hotels and restaurants or even Woburn Abbey itself the "home" of afternoon tea.

-These are the possible hotel venues for the Afternoon Tea course:
+These are the possible hotels and restaurants for the Afternoon Tea course:

 Fortnum and Masons